|Home | For sale | Site map | Contact information | Guest book | Lafette-menu|

 The only country, to my knowledge, that used the Lafette 34 during WW2 and then continued to use it postwar was Portugal.
 The Portuguese contract Lafettes deviates from the original German WW2 production in a few aspects, so they will be discussed on a page of their own.
 They can be recognized by their dark olive semi-gloss paintwork and late production date (almost the only Lafette 34’s manufactured in 1943 and 1944).
 They will also almost always be missing the Überschiess- & Tiefenfeuertafel since these were in Portuguese and later removed by the importers.

 The Lafette 42 is rather more complicated to identify.
-It can be original, rebuilt postwar from a Lafette 34 (Lafette 34/42 or Lafette 34/3) or a postwar copy (Lafette 53).
+It can be original, rebuilt during the war (see Lafette 34 converted to 42), rebuilt postwar (Lafette 34/42 or Lafette 34/3) or a postwar copy (Lafette 53).
 The different postwar users all had their own specifications for their Lafettes, making the identification job easier.
 I will list the special features that should enable you to identify the former nation that used it.

 The Lafette 34/3s used postwar in Norway are all surplus Lafette 34s rebuilt to accept the MG3.
 These are easy to spot by the following details: